 The first thing anyone sees when they approach your home is your front door and a smart, inviting entrance will help make a good first impression.
 A simple paint job and a few new hardware pieces is often all it takes to freshen up a tired doorway, so it’s totally doable even if you’re working on a budget.

-To help you make your front door dazzle, we’ve put together six of the best ways to embellish your entrance:
+To help you make your front door dazzle, we’ve put together six of the best ways to embellish your entrance.
+And for wallet-friendly ideas for the rest of your home, check out our tips for decorating on a budget.

 1. Lick of paint